ibdafna/webdash/README.md

 ## 🔥 Try it in your browser 🔥

-Demo app available on [Vercel](https://webdash-wine.vercel.app/).
+Demo app available on [Netlify](https://webdash.netlify.app/) and [Vercel](https://webdash-wine.vercel.app/).

-_*We have seen issues with Vercel being slow to load pyodide dependencies on Chrome.
-If that's the case for you, please consider using FireFox to try the demo (we are working with Vercel on this).*_
+_**We have seen issues with Vercel being slow to load pyodide dependencies on Chrome.
+If that's the case for you, please consider using FireFox to try the demo (we are working with Vercel on this) or try the Netlify deployment link instead**_

 ## 💣 (Very) Important stuff to be aware of 💣